The life of a harvester

 Allan’s neighbour was a woodcutter (and still is at 85).
 From age ten his evenings and summers were spent working the woodland.
 By the time he left school, with little opportunity to spend, he had £17,500 in the bank.
 A job he knew, with the cash to back it up; forestry was the natural choice.
 By 17, he was the Forestry Commission’s youngest contractor – with little idea just how dicey things could get.

 By thirty, he was already a seasoned woodcutter.
 But 1987 was a dark year for forestry.
 On 15 October, Michael Fish made his infamous prediction, that there would be no hurricane.
 By the early hours, things were very different.
 Britain awoke to devastation.
-A landscape scarred by broken windows, ripped-off roofs.
-15 million trees were flattened overnight.
-Infrastructure failed.
-Lives were lost.
+A landscape scarred by broken windows and ripped-off roofs.
+15 million trees were flattened overnight, infrastructure failed, lives were lost.

 “There were three guys killed in the first month.
 If you drove over it, it shattered.
 It went up into the machinery, and through cables.”

-The wood was unpredictable under a saw, transforming branches into spears, wrecking machines, shattering jaws and taking lives.
+The wood was unpredictable under a saw, transforming branches into spears, destroying machines, shattering jaws and taking lives.

 Today, when Allan works, he’s in the cab of a 12 tonne harvester – that’s the same weight as 12 elephants, he tells the kids.
 His work is quick and methodical.
 The boom extends, the hydraulic claw grips a tree and the saws get to work.
 There’s an elegance to how effortlessly he plucks a 30 foot larch from the ground.
 His huge harvester becomes an extension of his arm.
 It’s practiced, but never complacent.